21 must-have items for your next trip to Disney | CNN Underscored

-Whether you’re a Magic Kingdom newbie, or have been checking off visits to parks around the globe, packing for a trip to a Disney park doesn’t need to be complicated, you just need to be prepared.
+Whether you’re a Magic Kingdom newbie or have been checking off visits to parks around the globe, packing for a trip to a Disney park doesn’t need to be complicated; you just need to be prepared.

 We got the full scoop from magical vacation planner Alicia Stryker and Disney travel expert and podcaster Matthew Krul on everything you’ll need to make your visit to the most magical place on earth the most fun trip you’ll ever take.